-Essays earning a score of 6 adequately develop a position on whether or not there should be specific texts that all students of high school English must read.
+Essays earning a score of 6 adequately develop a position on whether or not the penny should be eliminated.
 They synthesize at least three of the sources.
-The student's argument is generally convincing, and the student generally uses the sources to support a position, but the argument is less developed or less cogent than the arguments of essays earning higher scores.
+The writer's argument is generally convincing, and the writer generally uses the sources to support a position, but the argument is less developed or less cogent than the arguments of essays earning higher scores.
 The language may contain lapses in diction or syntax, but generally the prose is clear.

-5 Essays earning a score of 5 develop a position on whether or not there should be specific texts that all students of high school English must read.
-They develop the position by synthesizing at least three sources, but their arguments and their use of sources are somewhat limited, inconsistent, or uneven.
-The argument is generally clear, and the sources generally develop the student's position, but the links between the sources and the argument may be strained.
+5 Essays earning a score of 5 develop a position on whether or not the penny should be eliminated.
+They support the position by synthesizing at least three sources, but their arguments and their use of sources are somewhat limited, inconsistent, or uneven.
+The argument is generally clear, and the sources generally support the student's position, but the links between the sources and the argument may be strained.
 The writing may contain lapses in diction or syntax, but it usually conveys the student's ideas adequately.

-^{}For the purposes of scoring, synthesis refers to combining the sources and the student's position to form a cohesive, supported argument and accurately citing sources.
+For the purposes of scoring, synthesis refers to combining the sources and the student's position to form a cohesive, supported argument and accurately citing sources.